LukaszSobczak/simple-led/README.md

 ### Instalation

 You can download library ZIP file directly from [here](https://github.com/LukaszSobczak/simple-led/raw/master/library/SimpleLed.zip).
 To install my *SimpleLed* library open IDE Arduino, and select menu *Sketch*->*Include Library*->*Add .ZIP Library...*.
-Then in new window you can find downloaded file and open it.
+Then in new dialog you can find downloaded file and open it.

 > After instalation new library I recommend to restart IDE Arduino for enable syntax highlights.